microsoft/microsoft-performance-toolkit-sdk/documentation/Using-the-SDK/Creating-a-pipeline.md

         public DataCookerPath Path => DataCookerPath;

-        // Defines a Data Output.
+        // Defines a DataOutput.
-        // The path of this Output is
+        // The path of this output is
         //      /SampleCompositeCooker/Objects
         [DataOutput]
         public List<SampleCompositeOutput> Output { get; }

-        // Declare all of the Cookers that are used by this Composite Cooker. public IReadOnlyCollection<DataCookerPath> RequiredDataCookers => new[]
+        // Declare all of the cookers that are used by this CompositeCooker. public IReadOnlyCollection<DataCookerPath> RequiredDataCookers => new[]
         {
             // SampleSourceParser/SampleSourceCooker
-            //
             SampleSourceCooker.DataCookerPath,
         };

         public void OnDataAvailable(IDataExtensionRetrieval requiredData)
         {
+            //
-            // Query Data as appropriate and populate the Output.
+            // Query data as appropriate and populate the Output property.
+            //
+            ...

             //
             // There is no need to return a status, as Composite Cookers
             // run after all Source Cookers have run.
             //